-With the approval of the adviser, the department and, when relevant, the chair of the department in which the course is taught, students who have received a grade of “C–” or below in a course during the 2020-21 Academic Year can repeat the course without additional credit in a subsequent semester if it is essential to their major or career goal.
+With the approval of the adviser, the department and, when relevant, the chair of the department in which the course is taught, students who have received a grade of “C–” or below in a course can repeat the course without additional credit if it is essential to their major or career goal.
 The higher grade would be used for GPA computation and would be considered the final grade for the course.
-A course can be repeated only once for a higher grade.
+A course can be repeated only once.
+Repeating examinations or completing additional work may not raise a permanent course grade.
+All final grades, including Fs, remain a permanent part of the student’s record.
 Courses receiving a S or P grading designation could not be repeated for a higher grade.
 Repeating examinations or completing additional work may not raise a permanent course grade.
 All final grades, including Fs, remain a permanent part of the student’s record.

 Grade Point Average (GPA)

 Grade points earned for a course are determined by multiplying the number of academic credit hours by the grade point value of the grade received.
 Grade point values are as follows: